Lou Carnesecca: Basketball career

 The 1988–89 squad had a 12–4 start but cratered to 15-13 and a crash-out at the Big East tournament.
 Their reward was being invited to the NIT.
-With the first two games at Alumni Hall in Queens, they won each game before managing to defeat Ohio State in overtime to get to the NIT Semifinal and defeat UAB 76–65.
+With the first two games at Alumni Hall in Queens, they won each game before managing to defeat Ohio State in overtime to enter the NIT Semifinal and defeat UAB 76–65.
 They faced Saint Louis in the NIT Championship and won 73–65.
 It was their first NIT Championship since 1965, and it was Carnesecca's only postseason championship.
 St. John's won 24 games the next year and lost in the second round of the NCAA tournament.
 The 1990–91 squad fell one game short of the Final Four with a loss to Duke in the NCAA Regional Final.
 Carnesecca closed out his career with one last season that saw St. John's go 19-11 but win a share of the Big East regular season championship.
 On April 12, he announced he would retire at the end of the season, stating "It's going to be very difficult to put the ball down, but the time has come.
 Why?
 Two really simple reasons.
 I still have half my marbles and I still have a wonderful taste in my mouth about basketball.
 It has not been an easy decision but it's something I wanted to do."
 Reportedly, he had wanted to retire two years earlier but had been convinced to stay by university president Rev. Donald J. Harrington.
 A 61–57 loss to Tulane in the First Round of the NCAA tournament was the last game coached by Carnesecca.
 Overall, he coached the team to 526 wins and 200 losses over 24 seasons (1965–70, 1973–92).